jenkinsci/plugin-pom/README.md

 ## For maintainers

-Before releasing changes, try the [integration test instructions for the `maven-hpi-plugin`](https://github.com/jenkinsci/maven-hpi-plugin/blob/master/README.md).
+You can run

+    mvn -Prun-plugin-pom-its clean verify

-And remember to update the [changelog](CHANGELOG.md).
+Remember to update the [changelog](CHANGELOG.md).